What You Need to Know About Weight Cutting in Muay Thai

 (ONE Chief Doctor may approve up to +/- 0.5% maximum error in any weekly weight check)

-This is a great step towards making the sport less dangerous, and hopefully more promotions will follow suit as martial arts on a competitive level grows.
+This is an excellent step toward making the sport less dangerous, and hopefully, more organizations will follow suit as competitive martial arts grow.

 Weight Cutting in Muay Thai